Everything about Screen Printer Mesh

 Moire effect and how to prevent it

 When halftones and mesh are combined, Moire interference is seen.
 To reduce this effect, films should be created using a RIP program, with halftones positioned at a certain angle and having four or more open mesh areas for each halftone point.
-Additional details can be found here
+Here are additional details on What are Halftone Moire patterns.

 Mesh Count Conversion Chart: